philsinatra/IDM221/instructor_materials/IDM221-04-selectors.md

 }
 ```

-^ Within the braces are one ore more _declarations_, and each declaration consists of a _property_ and a _value_.
+^ Within the braces are one or more _declarations_, and each declaration consists of a _property_ and a _value_.
 Note that the property is followed by a colon and the value is followed by a semicolon.

 ^ The selector in this example is `h1` so the rules apply to all `h1` elements.
 Then, the rule set consists of a single property named color that is set to the color navy.
 The result is that the content of all h1 elements will be displayed in navy blue.